 - Technical user manual of ASIRA -

-A comprehensive guide to the use of ASIRA and to its configuration.
+A comprehensive guide to the use of ASIRA and its configuration.

 Sansivero, F.; Vilardo, G.; Buonocunto C. Development of a Thermal Infrared Network for Volcanic and Environmental Monitoring Hardware Design and Data Analysis Software Code.
 Sensors 2025, 25, 4141. https://doi.org/10.3390/s25134141